Decentralized Cross-Blockchain Asset Transfers: Cross-Blockchain Asset Transfers

 As defined in \cref{sec:background}, a cross-blockchain asset transfer for an asset $A$ constitutes the transfer of ownership of some subset $X \subseteq A$ from some user \textit{sender} on a source blockchain \textit{src} to another user \textit{recipient} on a destination blockchain \textit{dest}.

 Before the transfer, $X$ must only exist on blockchain \textit{src}, and after the transfer, the asset must only exist on blockchain \textit{dest}.
 At no point should $X$ exist on both blockchains in parallel, since the accidental duplication of asset entities can potentially lead to a deflation of the asset's value.
-Hence, a cross-blockchain asset transfer should only be successful, i.e., $X$ is created on \textit{dest}, if $X$ has been priorly burned (i.e., destroyed) on \textit{src}.
+Hence, a cross-blockchain asset transfer should only be successful, i.e., $X$ is created on \textit{dest}, if $X$ has been priorly burned (i.e., destroyed) by its owner on \textit{src}.

 Therefore, before $X$ can be recreated on \textit{dest}, \textit{dest} needs some kind of evidence that $X$ has already been burned on \textit{src}.
 If we assume that it is possible to provide such evidence guaranteeing that $X$ has been burned on \textit{src} and that this evidence can be used to recreate $X$ on \textit{dest}, two further requirements emerge.
 First, faking the evidence needs to be prevented at all cost.
-Users should not be able to counterfeit evidence certifying that $X$ has been burned on \textit{src} without it actually having occurred.
-Second, if the evidence is correct (i.e., it has not been faked), it should only be usable once to recreate $X$ on a different blockchain, i.e., on blockchain \textit{dest}.
+Users should not be able to counterfeit evidence certifying that $X$ has been burned on \textit{src} without it having occurred.
+Second, if the evidence is correct, it should only be usable once to recreate $X$ on a different blockchain, i.e., on blockchain \textit{dest}.
 Hence, evidence of $X$ having been burned on \textit{src} cannot be used multiple times to recreate $X$ on other blockchains.
 Essentially, disregard of any of these requirements would enable users to illegally create new entities of asset $A$ out of nothing---again potentially deflating the value of the asset and decreasing trust in this particular asset.

-A further requirement comes up when trying to prevent the opposite, an accidental inflation of the asset's value.
+A further requirement comes up when trying to prevent the opposite, accidental inflation of the asset's value.
 Accidental inflation could take place if $X$ is burned on \textit{src} without ever being recreated on \textit{dest} reducing the total supply of $A$.
-Hence, cross-blockchain asset transfers need to be eventually finalized as not to decrease the total supply of $A$ over time.
+Hence, cross-blockchain asset transfers need to be eventually finalized in order to not decrease the total supply of $A$ over time.
 That is, either the transfer is executed completely or it fails with no intermediate state persisting.